mniip/mniip.github.io/_posts/2024-01-01-semialign-intuition.md

 toPairThese (ABC x y z) = (These x z, These y z)
 ```

 Note the dropping and duplication of data, which doesn't let us express these as a simple function from `These (a, b) c` to `(These a c, These b c)` or the other way.
-Instead we have to assert that there exists some `rs :: t (ABC a b c)` such that:
+Instead we have to assert that there exists some `rs :: t (AndOr a b c)` such that:
 ```hs
 align (zip xs ys) zs = toThesePair <$> rs zip (align xs ys) (align ys zs) = toPairThese <$> rs